S.Africa says UK climate envoy to visit to discuss helping shift from coal | Headlines

 S.Africa says UK climate envoy to visit to discuss helping shift from coal

 Britain's envoy to the U.N.
-Climate Change Conference plans to visit South Africa ahead of the November talks, a spokesman in Pretoria said, to discuss helping it end an over-reliance on coal that makes it one of the world's leading carbon emitters.
+Climate Change Conference plans to visit South Africa ahead of the November talks, officials said, to discuss helping it end an over-reliance on coal that makes it one of the world's leading carbon emitters.

 - Country: